AnyLog-co/documentation/using edgex.md

 As detailed below, Edgex is configured to send the data to a message broker and an AnyLog instance is configured as a Message Broker.
 The AnyLog node receiving the data can be an Operator node that hosts the data or a Publisher node that delivers the data to one or multiple Operator nodes
-(the [getting started](https://github.com/AnyLog-co/documentation/blob/master/getting%20started.md#type-of-instances) document details the types of nodes participating in the AnyLog network).
+(the [getting started](https://github.com/AnyLog-co/documentation/blob/master/getting%20started.md#type-of-instances) document details the types of nodes participating in the AnyLog Network).

 ## Prerequisites